-Johns Hopkins University - Department of Mechanical Engineering - Class of 2022 and later 2019-2020 Undergraduate Student Advising Manual Page 48
+Johns Hopkins University - Department of Mechanical Engineering - Class of 2024 2020-2021 Undergraduate Student Advising Manual

 8 Senior Design

 The Senior Design Project, a unique two-semester course, is the capstone of Johns Hopkins' Mechanical Engineering program.
 In the class, students, working in small teams, tackle specific design challenges presented by industry, government, and non-profit organizations.
 The sponsors provide each team with the funds for materials, access to world-class resources, and the technical contacts.
 Ultimately, each team conceptualizes a novel solution to the sponsor's problem and then designs, constructs, and tests a real-world prototype.